 Look at the results display:

-Journal metrics, e.g. Journal impact factor, CiteScore, SJR, could be used for identifying the impact of a journal in a particular research discipline.
+metrics and raking lists may be consulted for identifying the impact of a journal in a particular research discipline.

-Use the following key tools to find a high impact journal or to compare your targeted journals within the same discipline:
+The following tools may help you find top journals or compare your targeted journals within a discipline:

-Go to the guide for journal ranking to find more details about how to use the above tools.
+Go to the guide for journal ranking for more details about how to use the above tools.